nlsy/GPSTrackerServer/README.md

 This repository contains a Server for a GPS/GSM Tracker.

 ## Getting started
-The `config_sample.php` file has to be renamed to `config.php`.
+The `config.php.sample` file has to be renamed to `config.php`.
 It contains all the needed settings.

 ## General description